javiearth/git-course/git-course.md

-#Git course
+# Git course
-Version: 0.0.3
+Version: 0.1.0

 ## About this course.

 This is a brief course that teaches by examples, its aim is to you achive a level of understanding about git enough to work in most projects.

+In the course a propose a simple example of a project to apply the concepts I teach, but you can choose other by your own.
+I will use this example along the whole course so you can practice with me and check if you understand the lessons.

 This course is based on my personal experience practicing Git commands on my computer.
 The content reflects what I learned through experimentation, asking questions, and researching general concepts online.

+This course is under development, so new section will be added in the following weeks/months.
+The current state of the course is:

+- [X] Git Essentials: covers day to day tasks.

+- [] Git Intermediate: good practices and more in deep knowledge of the basics.

+- [] Git Advanced: covers advanced tasks only senior levels professionals will use.

 **Important**
 Git commands are the same no matter which OS you're working with.
 Anyway, the commands in the *installation and previous knowledge* section may be different for you OS.
 Apart from that, everything should be same in your machine.